How do you measure happiness?

-We wanted to know how somebody (in this case my colleagues) is feeling on a day to day basis.
+We wanted to know how everybody (my colleagues) feel on a day to day basis.
 And that is a difficult task.
-If you want to know if changes have effect you need a baseline... something you can measure.
-But .... how do you measure happiness?
+If you want to know if changes have effect you need a baseline ... something you can measure.
+But .... how do you measure happiness.

-Method 1: You might go for the personal approach and just ask (and let's be honest, this is always the best solution).
+Method 1: You might go for the personal approach and just ask (most of the time the best solution).

 Depending the size of your company, that might be difficult.
 Besides, and this might be a Dutch thing, when you ask "Hoe gaat het?"
 (How are you doing?) you will most likely get "Het gaat goed" (It's going well).
 Usually people don't tell how they really feel with this casual question.
 You probably need a very personal connection with that person to get the truth...
 Depending on the size of your company, you probably won't have that kind of relation ship with everybody.